 Our subsidiary in Israel generates net taxable income from services it provides to us.
 It charges us for research, development, certain management and other services provided to us, plus a profit margin on such costs, which is currently 8%.
-In the zone where the production facilities of the subsidiary in Israel are located, the statutory tax rate is 12.5% in 2013 and expected to be 12.5% in 2014, and 12% in 2015 and thereafter.
+In the zone where the production facilities of the subsidiary in Israel are located, the statutory tax rate is 12.5% in 2013 and expected to be 16% thereafter.